priyal-agrawal/Tech_Challenges/Challenge 1/Step1_Create_Virtual_Network_and_Subnet.md

 # Prerequisite
-We can create Virtual network in Azure cloud using 4 ways:
+We can create a Virtual Network in Azure cloud using 4 ways:

 1: AzurePortal